In this condition factsheet:

 Food poisoning occurs when contaminated food or water is ingested.
 Contamination can occur anywhere along the process of obtaining and eating food – it can occur during growing, harvesting, processing, storing, or preparation stages.
 In most cases, bacteria, viruses, or parasites are transferred to food from other sources, making these organisms the most common causes of food poisoning.
 However, in some less common types of food poisoning, the poison or toxin is naturally part of the food (e.g., poisonous mushrooms or fish).
 Other less common causes include shellfish and insecticides.

 Bacteria and bacterial toxins: Many bacteria can cause food poisoning, either directly or by the toxins they produce.
-Some of the most common include Salmonella, E. coli, Shigella, Staphylococcus, and Clostridium perfringens.
+Some of the most common include Salmonella, E. coli, Shigella, Staphylococcus, Campylobacter, and Clostridium perfringens.
 Many bacterial causes of food poisoning can be found in undercooked meats, poultry, eggs, dairy, processed meats, fish, custards, cream pies, and contaminated water.

 Viruses: Norovirus and other viruses can cause food poisoning, most commonly through contaminated raw or uncooked produce and shellfish from contaminated water.